-Sense of humor 'as vast as the universe': Twitter remembers Stephen Hawking
+Tributes flood in for Stephen Hawking

 "But it's not empty.
 Think of it as a kind of vacuum energy permeating the fabric of spacetime that defies measure.
 Stephen Hawking, RIP 1942-2018."

-'May you keep flying like Superman'
+'May you keep flying like superman'

-NASA's official Twitter account also marked his passing with a moving tribute.
+NASA's official Twitter account marked his death with a moving tribute.

 "Remembering Stephen Hawking, a renowned physicist and ambassador of science.
 His theories unlocked a universe of possibilities that we & the world are exploring," it said.